Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Head over to Bluehost to signup, follow their instructions, claim your free domain, and you’re ready to start building your website.

-G Suite for email is an affordable way to get your own business email address, and plans start at just $6 per user.
+Google Workspace is an affordable way to get your own business email address plus tons of other collaboration and content creation tools all for just $6 per month.

-With G Suite for email, you get all the functionality of a Gmail address with your own domain name as your email.
+With Google Workspace you get all the functionality of a Gmail address with your own domain name as your email.
 This means the email address your customers see will be firstname.lastname@example.org.

 Free Tools for Starting Your Business